lyokha/vim-xkbswitch/README.md

 0 because MdictCheckLang() requires preliminary switching keyboard layout from XkbSwitch when entering Insert mode.

-Starting from version **0.9** a generic helper for building custom keyboard layout switching rules based on syntax was implemented inside the plugin code.
+Starting from **version 0.9** a generic helper for building custom syntax based keyboard layout switching rules was implemented inside the plugin code.
 Now building syntax rules is as simple as defining variable g:XkbSwitchSyntaxRules in .vimrc.
 For example

 ```vim
 let g:XkbSwitchSyntaxRules = [